credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-orgs.md

 {{< /docs/list >}}

 Two things happen:
-- Grafana creates a new organization with you as the sole member and Admin.
+- Plutono creates a new organization with you as the sole member and Admin.
-- Grafana opens the new organization [Preferences tab]({{< relref "../../administration/preferences/_index.md" >}}).
+- Plutono opens the new organization [Preferences tab]({{< relref "../../administration/preferences/_index.md" >}}).

 You can now add users or perform other Organization Admin tasks.

 ## Delete organization

-Permanently remove an organization from your Grafana server.
+Permanently remove an organization from your Plutono server.

 **Warning:** Deleting the organization also deletes all teams and dashboards for this organization.